War-Keeper/ClassMateBot/docs/Reminders/list_reminders.md

 # How to run it?
 (Small Example)
 Let's say that you are in the server that has the Classmate Bot active and online.
-All you have to do is enter the command 'listreminders' pass in all the parameters as a space seperated inputs in the following order:
+All you have to do is enter the command 'listreminders' with no parameters:

 ```
 $listreminders
 ```
-Successful execution of this command will add the reminder for the specified coursework and homework on the specified time.
+Successful execution of this command will all the reminders for all the courses and their corresponding homeworks.

 ![$listreminders](https://github.com/War-Keeper/ClassMateBot/blob/main/data/media/listreminders.gif)